GravityPDF/gravity-pdf/README.txt

 See [CHANGELOG.txt](https://github.com/GravityPDF/gravity-pdf/blob/master/CHANGELOG.txt) for v3 changelog history.

 == Upgrade Notice ==

+= 4.2.0 =
+WARNING: The minimum WordPress version supported is now 4.4.

 = 4.0.4 =
 This patch fixes a PDF security by-passing issue.
 If you use the PDF Security settings update immediately.